IsmaFunes/dv-visual-control-app/README.md

 - API calls could be implemented in a more generic way
 - Routing could and should be implemented
 - Responsiveness could be implemented using `react-responsive` library or the `useMediaQuery` from material-ui (the app looks weird in mobile)
+- The `thumb` property of each video is a relative path, hence it should be consumed from a CDN or some kind of storage

 ----